 2. Develop a marketing plan

-35% of startups that fail are unsuccessful because their product doesn’t have an audience.
+Many startups that fail because their product doesn’t have an audience.
 The best business ideas solve a problem a specific audience already has and offer a quick and easy-to-understand solution.
 This means that you will find the most success with marketing in an industry or niche you’re already familiar with.
 Use that knowledge as a starting point to build a strong marketing plan that adds to your existing thought leadership.

 Once you have a clear sense of product and market fit, develop a comprehensive marketing plan.
 Your plan should outline your target audience and how you will connect with them at each stage of your buyer journey and sales funnel.